Here is the Croatia family vacation itinerary that we used for our travels through Croatia with kids.

 Day 12: Split day

-We spent the day exploring Split, checking out the markets and finding ice cream for the kids.
+We spent the day exploring Split, checking out the markets and finding ice cream just like the Croatia kids.
 We debated on venturing out to another island, but with the long island day before and a big day planned next, we decided to take it easy.
-The one island we seriously considered was Vis, to see the Blue Grotto.
+The one island we seriously considered was Vis Island to see the Blue Grotto.
 Next time!

-Day 13: Drove from Split to Krka & Plitvice Lakes National Park
+Day 13: Drove from Split to Krka National Park & Plitvice Lakes National Park

 We then continued on our drive to Plitvice Lakes National Park to get there for the evening.